The Last Thing You Should Think About When Positioning a New Drug (Hint: It's the Drug)

 So when we told a roomful of their marketing and medical affairs staff they should position the drug as a complement (rather than replacement) for the current standard of care, their jaws dropped.

-In the example of the ophthalmology drug, the FDA mandated a clinical design testing the drug as mono-therapy.
+In the example of the ophthalmology drug, the FDA mandated a clinical design that tested the drug as mono-therapy.
 So the organization had a strong internal belief that this was how the drug should be promoted.
 But we soon found out that their own customer data—sitting right in front of their eyes—proved this was not the case.

 Our first step in working with this ophthalmology firm was to conduct a comprehensive review of all existing market research, internal strategy documents and, sometimes, opinions of key internal stakeholders (we call this a MetAnalysis™).
 As we conducted our review, one thing became clear: ophthalmologists were not going to replace the current standard of care with this new drug.
 In fact, prior research conducted by another research firm showed that positioning the drug as first-line treatment reduced prescribing demand by almost 50%!